-“Kill those, please,” Matt added in the tone of command rather than as a request.
+“Kill those, please,” Matt added, his words more of a command than a request.
 “If there’s more out there, I need the moon to light them up.
 Your floods will only blind me and illuminate us as a target.”

 “Belay that notification, please, captain,” Matt said in a softer tone.
 “I’m not supposed to be here with the small arsenal we brought aboard.
 If the authorities get involved, we’ll both have more explaining and red tape to cut through than the chum in the water is worth.”

 Both men stepped to the silver rail and looked down into the sea.
 The ship’s lights, glowing from their hull mountings a foot below the waterline, were meant to illuminate the tropical waters and reveal the wondrous creatures that swam through the night.
-Instead, they spot-lighted three men, floating face down as the sea around them turned red.
+Instead, they spotlighted three men, floating face down as the sea around them turned red.

 “Everything’s okay, Nigel,” Matt reassured his client.
 “I saw them from my spot up above the bridge.”